 Dark shutters create a sense of warmth and sophistication.
 Rich espresso is a deep brown that pairs well with earthy tones and classic decor.

 This color works especially well in open spaces, adding contrast to lighter walls while keeping the overall look balanced and inviting.
-It’s also a great option if you want the depth of black but prefer something with a softer edge.
+It’s a great option for homes in wooded areas near the shore, where natural backdrops call for strong, grounded accents.

 6. Sage Green – A Natural Accent